jzstark/inception_container/Readme.md

 Parameters:
 <content>: a base64-encoded image string
-<type>: a string that represents image type, such as "jpeg" and "png".
+<type>: a string that represents image type, such as "jpg" and "png".

 {
     "image":{